10 Startups Conserving Marine Life in 2023

 Underwater view of a sea turtle.

 Our oceans are vital to our survival, especially the survival of the vibrant wildlife and coral reefs that live in the many bodies of water around the world.
-Startups everywhere are working to boost marine conservation and protect all the animals that call the seas home.
-We’ve compiled a great list of companies working to restore the oceans.
+Startups everywhere are working to boost marine conservation and protect all the marine mammals and wildlife that call the seas home.
+Below, you’ll find a list of the top companies working to restore the oceans.

 Disclaimer: With so many exciting startups launching and growing worldwide, we aren’t able to cover them all.
 Furthermore, the startups that are listed below are not officially ranked and are listed in no particular order.